April 19, 2022Print | PDF

 “I'm a strong believer that most people have the capacity to learn and can excel, as long as they have the right supports in place,” she says.
 “If you invest in those students, they'll do well and they'll transform their lives, their family’s lives and their communities.”

 “Through our professional networks, I have long known and admired Gail for her deep commitment to students and her skilled implementation of a comprehensive set of services, resources and programs to assist students in their development as critical thinkers, writers, life-long learners and problem-solvers,” says Mary Wilson, vice provost of Teaching and Learning.
 “Many Laurier graduates will carry with them the benefits of engaging with the services that Gail brought to fruition at Laurier.
 She has also been a mentor and a friend to many within our community and she will be greatly missed for institutional knowledge, kindness, wisdom and guidance.”

 Forsyth completed her bachelor’s degree in geography from Laurier early in her career at the university.
 She has many cherished memories at Laurier, some of which she shares with her two daughters, who both also studied at Laurier.

-Once she’s retired, Forsyth is looking forward to travelling, when COVID-19 restrictions lift, but she will continue to maintain ties with Laurier, particularly through the friends she’s made here.
+Once she’s retired, Forsyth is looking forward to travelling, but she will continue to maintain ties with Laurier, particularly through the friends she’s made here.